godotengine/godot-docs/tutorials/misc/gles2_gles3_differences.rst

 When using SpatialMaterials they will not even appear in the editor.

-In custom :ref:`ShaderMaterials <class_ShaderMaterial>`, you can set values for these features but they will be non-functional.
+In custom :ref:`ShaderMaterials <api:class_ShaderMaterial>`, you can set values for these features but they will be non-functional.
 For example, you will still be able to set the ``SSS`` built-in (which normally adds subsurface scattering) in your shader, but nothing will happen.

 Environment features
 --------------------

-In GLES2, the following features in the :ref:`Environment <class_Environment>` are missing:
+In GLES2, the following features in the :ref:`Environment <api:class_Environment>` are missing:

 - Auto exposure
 - Tonemapping